flebo45/AgoraUnivaq/README.md

 1. Download the git repository;
 1. Move the repositoy under `htdocs/` folder in Xampp and rename the folder `Agora`

-1. Now you need to install [Doctrine ORM](https://www.doctrine-project.org/), to do that you need to open terminal in the folder of your application (that will be in `xampp/htdocs`) and run  `composer install`
+1. Now you need to install ([Doctrine ORM](https://www.doctrine-project.org/)), to do that you need to open terminal in the folder of your application (that will be in `xampp/htdocs`) and run  `composer install`

 1. Once you installed Doctrine Orm, you need to modify some source code in `vendor/` folder; in `/vendor/doctrine/orm/lib/Doctrine/ORM/Configuration.php` at line 150 (approximately) you need to change the `$simpleAnnotationReader` to `false` in the parameter of the function, and delete all references to the SimpleAnnotation Reader in the function